 Though most of Roy’s cinema had a socialist outlook and dealt with issues of great importance, what stood him apart was the nuance with which he put his point across without ever resorting to preaching.
 He also lent a personal touch to all his movies, often directing his actors from within, making his cinema more accessible.
 Along with producing some great works of art, Roy also contributed to the success of several luminaries of Indian cinema, including Dileep Kumar and Gulzar Saab.
 Bimal Roy has always been successful in enriching our lives and perspective with his art.
 For that, he deserves all the applause he gets and then some more.

 Read More: Best Hollywood Directors of All Time

 3. Hrishikesh Mukherjee

-Hrishikesh Mukherjee has made several great films, but if he had made just ‘Anand’, he would have still been counted as one of the all-time greats.
+Hrishikesh Mukherjee has made several great films, but if he had made just ‘Anand,’ he would have still been counted as one of the all-time greats.
 The real genius of Hrishikesh Mukherjee lied in his simplicity.
-That’s why his films don’t shock you; they touch you in a way that only real life stories do.
-There have been many filmmakers who have got inspired by his story-telling style, but no one has ever been able replicate Mukherjee’s effortlessness.
+That’s why his films don’t shock you; they touch you in a way that only real-life stories do.
+There have been many filmmakers who have got inspired by his story-telling style, but no one has ever been able to replicate Mukherjee’s effortlessness.

 Notable Films: ‘Anand’, ‘Golmaal’